 Music

-Though I took a long break in my thirties, I’ve been writing songs since I was in my late teens.
-My upcoming album with Small Screens, Airport Sparrows, will be released on September 2, 2022.
-The group is Christopher Thomson, tenor saxophone, clarinet, synthesizer; Michelle Kinney, cello; Zacc Harris, guitars; Charlie Lincoln, bass; Peter Hennig, drums, banjo; and me on vocals, pianos, acoustic guitar, and fleeting synthesizer.
-The album is something of a departure but not an about-face.
-It’s a pop album, and I hope it will be memorable melodically, lyrically, and so on, but there’s a bit more room for improvisation on this album than on my others, and the songs, whose lyrics and structures are in some cases less formally traditional than my previous songs, are frequently long.
-The title track is a ten-minute instrumental “about” birds.
-For the most part, we learned and collectively arranged the songs in the studio–I mean, I had distributed charts and demos, and we had prepared privately in advance, but the starting arrangements were for the most part flexible, and I loved working out the songs together in this way.
+My first album with Small Screens, Airport Sparrows, came out in the fall of 2022.
+Inside the nonet described above is the sextet on our first album: Christopher Thomson, saxophones, clarinet, synthesizer; Michelle Kinney, cello; Zacc Harris, guitars; Charlie Lincoln, bass; Peter Hennig, drums, banjo; and me on vocals, pianos, acoustic guitar, and fleeting synthesizer.
+The album was something of a departure for me but not an about-face.
+It’s a pop album, and I hope it has some tunes and words, but there’s a bit more room for improvisation on Sparrows than on my previous albums, and the songs, whose lyrics and structures are in some cases less formally traditional than my previous songs.
+The title track is a ten-minute instrumental “about” birds, but there are also a number of relatively conventional pop and folk-pop tunes.
+For the most part, we learned and collectively arranged the songs in the studio–I mean, I had distributed charts and demos, and we had prepared privately in advance, but the starting arrangements were for the most part flexible.
+I liked working out the songs together in this way.
 Everyone’s a wonderful player and thinker, and all contributed ideas that surprised and delighted me.
 We allowed some overdubs and corrections, but most everything was tracked “live,” including vocals.
 Miles Hanson engineered at Creation Audio, except for a things I overdubbed at home, and John Fields mixed.
-The album is a touch too long for vinyl (but not too long!), but I’ll be issuing a 12″ 45 RPM single, which will include three of the album’s songs.
-Both a single, then, and an album sampler, and the 12″ 45 format tends to be the ultimate for vinyl fidelity.
-You can order either format now on Bandcamp.
+Fire emoticon.

 I keep insisting that Bolling Greene is fictional, but the brilliant Jon Hunt found one of his old LPs at an estate sale (cover shown below, right).